microbinfie-hackathon2020/CSIS/README.md

 * Participants learn valuable skills that can be brought back to their own projects.
 * Early warning system for software that is breaking

+### Why GitHub Actions?

+There are many continuous integration (CI) platforms available.
+Examples include CircleCI, Travis, Galaxy's Planemo or Jenkins.
+While many of these platforms offer the same or highly similar functionalities, GitHub Actions offers a couple of advantages:

+1. Actions fully integrates with GitHub
+2. Actions is completely free for public repositories, including running builds and tests on GitHub servers
+3. Actions provides many premade configurations on Marketplace

+Based on these characteristics, we think that GitHub Actions is a great way to learn CI and unit testing.

 # Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md)